Bhadohi: Commerce

 The main business in Bhadohi is carpet manufacturing.
 Bhadohi employs 22 lakh artisans in its carpet industry.
+The Bhadohi carpets are known for their durability, softness and unique designs, which incorporate a blend of traditional and modern patterns.
+The Bhadohi carpets are exported to various countries worldwide, including the United States, United Kingdom and Germany among others.

 Education

-Indian Institute of Carpet Technology, the only institute of its kind in Asia, was established by Ministry of Textiles, Government of India in 2001.
-It has been recognized by All India Council for Technical Education and is affiliated with Joint Seat Allocation Authority (JOSAA).The institute offers a Bachelor of Technology (B.Tech) in Carpet and Textile Technology (CTT).
+The Indian Institute of Carpet Technology, the only institute of its kind in Asia, was established by Ministry of Textiles, Government of India, in 2001.
+It has been recognized by the All India Council for Technical Education and is affiliated with Joint Seat Allocation Authority (JOSAA).The institute offers a Bachelor of Technology (B.Tech) in Carpet and Textile Technology (CTT).
 The syllabus of the programmes covers both practical as well as theoretical understanding of the process of dyeing, textile fibres, carpet washing, and other industrial techniques.

+Famous People

+Yashasvi Jaiswal is a cricketer who plays on the Indian national team.
+He made headlines in July 2023 when he scored a test-hundred in first innings against West Indies at Windsor Park, Dominica.
+In the process, he became the 17th Indian batsman to score a hundred in his debut innings.
+The following year, he came to spotlight after hitting two double centuries against England.